Stability Estimates for Some Parabolic Inverse Problems With the Final Overdetermination via a New Carleman Estimate: New Elements of This Paper and Known Results

-As to the CIPs for parabolic PDEs, we list now three types of uniqueness results, which are known so far, in addition to the above listed ones of \cite{ImYam2,Isakov,Prilepko}.
-All results listed below are obtained via various modifications of the framework of \cite{BukhKlib}:
+We now list three types of stability and uniqueness results for the CIPs for parabolic PDEs, which are known so far, in addition to the above cited ones \cite{ImYam2,Isakov,Prilepko}.
+All results listed below are obtained using the framework of \cite{BukhKlib}.
+We refer to \cite[section 3.4]{KL} for a detailed discussion of the topic of this subsection.

-\begin{enumerate} \item The case when the solution of the parabolic equation is known at $ \left\{ t=t_{0}\right\} ,$ where $0<t_{0}<T$.
-The Dirichlet and Neumann boundary conditions on a part of the lateral boundary are also known in this case \cite[section 1.10.7]{BK}, \cite[Theorem 3.3.2]{KT}, \cite{Ksurvey}, \cite[Theorem 3.4.3]{KL}.
-On the other hand, the initial condition at $ \left\{ t=0\right\} $ is unknown in these publications.
-In \cite{ImYam1} the Lipschitz stability estimate was obtained for this problem.
-In \cite{KLZ}, \cite[Chapter 9]{KL} this problem was solved numerically by the globally convergent convexification method.
+First, this is the case when the solution of the parabolic equation is known at $\left\{ t=t_{0}\right\} ,$ where $0<t_{0}<T$ \cite{Ksurvey}, \cite[ Theorem 3.4.3]{KL}.
+The Dirichlet and Neumann boundary conditions on a part of the lateral boundary are also known in this case, and the initial condition at $\left\{ t=0\right\} $ is unknown.
+Even though only uniqueness theorems were obtained in \cite{Ksurvey,KL}, H\"{o}lder stability estimates can be obtained as well via small modifications of those proofs.
+In \cite {ImYam1} a stronger Lipschitz stability estimate was obtained for this problem.

-\item The case when the solution of the parabolic equation is known at $ \left\{ t=T\right\} $, the target coefficient is known in a subdomain of the original domain of interest and unknown otherwise, and the solution of that equation is analytic with respect to $t>0$ as the function of the real variable \cite[Theorem 1.10.8]{BK}, \cite[Theorem 1]{BukhKlib}, \cite {Klib84,Klib92,Ksurvey}, \cite[Theorem 3.3.1]{KT}, \cite[Theorem 3.4.4]{KL}.
+Second, this is the case when the forward problem for the parabolic equation is the Cauchy problem in $\mathbb{R}^{n}\times \left( 0,T\right) $, the solution of this forward problem is known at $\left\{ t=T\right\} ,$ and the target coefficient is known in an arbitrary domain $\omega \subset \mathbb{R} ^{n}$ and unknown in $\mathbb{R}^{n}\diagdown \omega $ \cite[Theorem 1] {BukhKlib}, \cite{Klib84,Klib92,Ksurvey}, \cite[Theorem 3.4.4]{KL}.
 Again, the initial condition at $\left\{ t=0\right\} $ is unknown in these publications.
-In all these works the forward problem for the parabolic equation is the Cauchy problem.
-Hence, the Reznickaya transform can be used to prove the analyticity of the solution of the forward problem as the function of the real variable $t>0$, see, e.g. \cite{LRY} for that transform.
-This is a Laplace-like one-to-one integral transform, which transforms the hyperbolic equation into its parabolic analog.
+In this case the so-called Reznickaya transform \cite[formula (3.100)]{KL}, \cite[formula (7.129)]{LRS} can be used to prove the analyticity of the solution of that forward problem as the function of the real variable $t>0$.
+Then the knowledge in $\omega $ of the target coefficient combined with that analyticity leads to the knowledge of both Dirichlet and Neumann boundary conditions at $\partial \omega \times \left( 0,\infty \right) .$ Next, results of the above first case are applicable to obtain uniqueness theorems.

+The Reznickaya transform is one-to-one.
+This is a modified Laplace transform, which transforms the solution of the Cauchy problem for the hyperbolic equation in the solution of the Cauchy problem for the similar parabolic equation.